Volunteer to help others

 Do-it.org is a national website offering details of voluntary opportunities across the country.
 You can search for local roles or organisations and narrow it down by the sort of volunteering you want to do and when you're available.
 You can even find volunteer roles you can do from home.

 vinspired is a volunteering charity with opportunities and information for 14-25 year olds.
 You can search for voluntary roles, apply for cash to solve problems in your area, and get a profile which can help when applying for college, university or jobs.The Employer Supported Volunteering project at Voluntary Action Leeds (VAL) helps companies and statutory organisations find volunteer opportunities with charities and non-profit organisations.
 These can be for individual employees to share their skills or teams of colleagues to spend a day doing practical activities like painting, gardening or supporting an event.
 To find out more, contact VAL by email at email@example.com.
 There may be a charge to the employer for this service.

 NHS Moodzone - helping and supporting others towards a shared goal is good for our mental wellbeing.
 They have ideas for small acts and bigger commitments that help you to get involved.

-Mental Health Foundation (MHF) - has a leaflet you can download for free called Doing Good Does You Good.
-The leaflet has tips, ideas and a diary to help you try activities, big or small, that make you feel good.
+Mental Health Foundation (MHF) - has a booklet you can download for free called Doing Good Does You Good.
+The booklet has tips, ideas and links to help you try activities, big or small, that make you feel good.